gravitational/teleport/rfd/0156-notifications.md

 message DeleteUserNotificationStateRequest {
    // username is the username of the user. string username = 1;
-   // notification_id is the ID of the notification the notification state to delete is for. string notification_id = 2;
+   // notification_id is the ID of the notification the notifiation state to delete is for. string notification_id = 2;
 }